CSC207-UofT/course-project-utinder-1/phase2/design_document.md

 | Rachel Seong  | Implemented a popup window of showing the list of events on the selected date, Designed other user’s Profile page, Implemented the code for controlling following/follower features |

 ### Summary of each member's Pull Requests
+Each group member should include a link to a significant pull request (or two if you can't pick just one) that they made throughout the term.
+Include a sentence or two explaining why you think this demonstrates a significant contribution to the team.

 | Member  | Pull Request |
 | ------------- | ------------- |
 | Justin Cha |  |